oliver-veal/robotics-coursework/docs/source/index.rst

 ------------------------------
 Task I: Adapting the Robot Arm
 ------------------------------
+This task requires the user to edit the parameters of the robotic arm, in this case the mass of the end effector.

-The end effector mass is controlled in line 16 of the ``robot_model_gazebo.xacro`` file, which contains all the physical model parameters.
-Changing the end effector mass to 30Kg yields the following results.
+The mass of the end effector is modified from 0.01kg to 30kg.
+The file to edit is the robot_model_gazebo.xacro which is located in the file path ``/Desktop/DE3Robotics/src/coursework_1/urdf``.
+The ``ee_mass`` variable contains this information on line 16 as highlighted.
+Change this from 0.01kg to 30kg as shown below.

 .. code-block::
    :linenos: